Facebook Twitter

 Is it Lust or Love - How to Tell the Difference

-Posted on May 23, 2022 by Michael Crawford
+Posted on November 23, 2022 by Michael Crawford

 Far too many people, both men and women alike, confuse lust for love.
 Physical attraction alone won't withstand the test of time in relationships.
 Physical attraction is an important factor but must never be the only factor you rely upon when choosing a mate.
 Many make the mistake of confusing lust and love and end up broken-hearted once the relationship does not last.